 Extensive graves point to the Bronze Age habitation.
 One such grave can be seen right beside the site.
 There is an indication of collective graves with multiple chambers that followed some rules in their formation.
 Each chamber probably belonged to a family.
 Painted pottery, soft stone vessels, and jewelry made of carnelian stones, bones, and ivory have been found in these graves.
 The civilization potentially collapsed during the Iron Age that followed the Bronze Age.

 At the visitor center, a well-curated series of exhibits take you through the life and times of Mleiha.

-Things to see Mleiha Archaeological Centre
+Things to see at Mleiha Archaeological Centre

-Here is what you must see at Mleiha Archaeological Center.
+Here is what you must see there.

-Stone Tools & Pottery
+Stone Tools & Pottery at Mleiha Archaeological Centre

-Baliya or Horse Burial
+Baliya or Horse Burial at Mleiha Archaeological Centre

 Ancient Stone Age Caves

-You can visit these on a tour from the center that lets you walk on the wooden walkways through the ancient caves called the valley of caves.
-Caves were the earliest form of settlement in pre-historic times.
+You can visit these on a tour from the center that lets you walk on the wooden walkways through the ancient caves called the Valley of Caves.
+Caves were the earliest form of settlement in prehistoric times.

 Sand Dune Bashing

-The 4-wheel drives in purple color with ‘Mlieha’ written loud and clear on them take you for Sand Dune Bashing.
-You can experience it on way to camel rock and fossil rock.
+The 4-wheel drives in purple color with ‘Mleiha’ written loud and clear on them take you for Sand Dune Bashing.
+You can experience it on the way to camel rock and fossil rock.
 Be prepared to cling on to your seats with seat belts fastened.
 The drive can be as scary as it is exciting.
 Going up and down the steep dunes was scary for me as a first-timer.